EMPLOYMENT AGREEMENT

 The Employee shall be subject to a probationary period of 3 months commencing on the start date.
 During the probationary period, the Employer may assess the Employee's performance, competence, and suitability for the position.
 The Employer may terminate the employment during the probationary period by providing such notice as is required under the NES (FWA s.
 117) — generally one week for employees who have completed at least one month of continuous service — or payment in lieu thereof.
 Employees dismissed during or at the end of a probationary period within the minimum employment period (6 months for employers with 15 or more employees; 12 months for smaller employers under FWA s.
 383) are not entitled to make an unfair dismissal claim.
 Performance reviews shall be conducted as follows: At 6 weeks and at end of probation (3 months).

 The Employee shall be eligible to participate in the Employer's enhanced group benefits plan (including health insurance, income protection, and/or other benefits as determined by the Employer from time to time), commencing after a waiting period of 90 days from commencement, subject to the plan's terms, conditions, and eligibility requirements.
 The Employer reserves the right to amend or discontinue any benefit plan, subject to applicable consultation obligations and any enterprise agreement requirements.
-Any benefits provided do not form a term of this Agreement and may be varied without additional compensation to the Employee.
+Any benefits provided do not form a contractual term of this Agreement and may be varied without additional compensation to the Employee.

 BONUS AND INCENTIVE ARRANGEMENTS